 Please share this post with friends and comment below – I would love to hear your thoughts.

 I am Eileen Adamson, PE teacher and financial coach.
 I started Your Money Sorted to help you to take control of your finances and help you to create a happy, content, and successful life.
 Being in control of your money means that you are in the driving seat.
 You are able to live the life YOU want, have MORE money to spend on the things that you love, and have an emergency fund to rely on should things go wrong.

-To help you to get started, I have created these 2 freebies especially for you.
+To help you to get started, I have a VERY special offer for you

 *Your Money Sorted surveyed 616 UK female teachers in September 2017